internet-of-shit/makeshift-node-iot-backend/README.md

 ## Configuration

 Your project can be defined in a ```/config.yml```.
 You can modify the /sample.config.yml or use it as reference.
-This is the default configuration of your project.
-With the POST Endpoints these configurations can be changed by your devices with simple HTTP-Requests.
+This will be the default configuration of your project.
+With POST Endpoints these configurations can be changed by your devices.

 ```yaml
 # simple on / off logic